Haoxuan1016/Giaoculator/README.md

-Open GCalc is an open-source project under the MIT License, enhancing student experience on schoolis.cn via browser extensions.
-For research and learning only.
-Contributions are welcome on GitHub.
+Open GCalc is an open-source project licensed under the MIT License, designed to enhance the student experience on schoolis.cn through browser extensions.
+This project is intended solely for research and learning purposes.

+We welcome contributions on GitHub.

-Due to certain reasons and regulations, we do not encourage Tsinglan students install and use daily.
+Note: Due to specific regulations, we do not encourage Tsinglan students to install or use this tool on a daily basis.